foreverXZC/terratest_azure_examples/compute/README.md

 # Compute Example

-Using terraform azure module "compute" to deploy one or more virtual machines on azure.
+Use terraform azure module "compute" to deploy one virtual machine on azure.
+Then use terratest to ssh to it and also send http request.

 ## Compute